 Afghanistan's Dairy Industry Overview

-The dairy industry in Afghanistan, with a notable focus on Kandahar, is an integral part of the region's agricultural economy.
-This sector significantly contributes to the livelihoods of local livestock farmers and plays a pivotal role in supporting the region's economic conditions.
+The dairy industry in Afghanistan, especially in Kandahar, is a vital component of the region's agricultural economy.
+It plays a significant role in supporting the livelihoods of local livestock farmers and contributes to the economic conditions of the area.

 Dairy Cattle and Milk Production

-While specific data on the number of dairy cattle and the exact volume of milk production in Kandahar is not available, the existence of dairy processing facilities in the area suggests a robust production capacity.
+Specific data on the number of dairy cattle and the exact volume of milk production in Kandahar is not detailed, but the presence of dairy processing facilities indicates a robust production capacity.
 These facilities likely source milk from numerous local farms, providing a stable income for farmers and supporting the community's economic framework.

 Processing and Economic Impact